 What is a fishery?

-If a fishery has more than one unit of certification, when the certifier makes a decision about whether or not the fishery meets the MSC standard, it is possible that some units can pass while others, that don’t meet the standard, fail.
-Only seafood from units of certification that meet the MSC standard and are certified can carry the blue MSC ecolabel.
+When the certifier makes a decision about whether or not a fishery meets the MSC Fisheries Standard, it is possible that some units can pass while others fail.
+Only seafood from units of certification that are certified as meeting the Standard can carry the blue MSC ecolabel.

 For more information please contact email@example.com.